projectings/killfeed/README.md

-killfeed made with javascript to be implemented into websites
+A csgo killfeed made with javascript to be implemented into websites such as biolinks

-@sobs.lol